blocklet/media-kit/.aigne/doc-smith/docs/guides-configuring-plugins.md

 # Configuring Plugins

 The `@blocklet/uploader` component is built on the flexible and powerful [Uppy](https://uppy.io/) file uploader.
 This architecture allows for extensive customization through a plugin-based system.
-The Uploader comes with several essential plugins pre-configured out-of-the-box, as well as special plugins designed to integrate with the Blocklet ecosystem.
+The Uploader comes with several essential plugins pre-configured out-of-the-box, as well as special plugins designed to integrate with the Blocklet ecosystem, such as the Media Kit.

 This guide will walk you through how to enable, disable, and customize the behavior of these plugins to tailor the uploader to your specific needs.